paulipa/sico-wiki/community-programs/mqp.md

 Similar to GRIP: Fleets & PvP we have other GRIP fleets focusing on different areas of EVE.

 ## Join a more focused corporation
 After you have found out the things you like to do in EVE we encourage you to move to a more focused corporation.
 A lot of the community corporations are focusing on different things and playing the game in different regions.
-You can find a list of [community corporations](https://wiki.eve-linknet.com/community/coalition-corporations) on this wiki.
+You can find a list of [Community Partner Corporations](/en/community/partner-corporations) on this wiki.

 Each corporation has a chat channel on our discord under the `#recruitment` folder where you can ask more questions about joining a spesific corporation.